 However, each party is only responsible for noneconomic damages, such as pain and suffering, mental anguish, and loss of enjoyment, up to their degree of fault for the accident.
 This means that the jury will evaluate the evidence and arguments and assign each party a percentage of fault.
 Thus, for example, if the noneconomic damages are determined to be $400,000, and both the driver of a larger car and the motorcycle operator are 50% responsible, each will be responsible for paying $200,000.

-If you are an injured motorcycle passenger in the Sacramento area, you should hire a knowledgeable personal injury attorney.
+Accidents are dangerous for both the driver and the motorcycle passengers involved.
+If you are an injured motorcycle passenger in the California area, you should hire a knowledgeable Folsom personal injury attorney.
 At Travis G. Black & Associates, our principal formerly worked in both law enforcement and insurance, and he may be able to use insights from past employment to work for you.
 We provide skillful legal representation to people injured in motorcycle accidents from our office in Folsom.
-To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To obtain a free consultation, call Folsom personal injury attorney Travis G. Black & Associates at 916-962-2896 or contact us online.